Previous dayApril 16, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-This magnitude 4.5 event was detected 107 km W of Ternate, Indonesia on April 16, 2026, with origin time 19:19 UTC.
-The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
+Reports of a magnitude 4.5 earthquake 107 km W of Ternate, Indonesia came in on April 16, 2026 at 19:19 UTC.
+At a depth of 35.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 0.793°N, 126.420°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 0.793°, 126.420°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16